Skip to main content

 Collection is open for research.

 Ralph Taylor was born in Brook, Indiana.
-He was a member of the class of 1934 at DePauw University where he was a Rector Scholar.
-He married Evelyn Pictor July 21, 1940 at Gobin Memorial UMC in Greencastle, Indiana.
-They have two children, Lawrence Taylor, Greencastle, and Dorothy Taylor, DeLand, Florida.
+He was a member of the DePauw class of 1934 where he was a Rector Scholar.
+He married Evelyn Pictor on July 21, 1940 at Gobin Memorial United Methodist Church in Greencastle, Indiana.
+Their children are as follows: Lawrence Taylor, Greencastle, Indiana and Dorothy Taylor, DeLand, Florida.

 105.8 Cubic Feet (208 negative storage boxes, 1 document case (DC), 7 small document cases)